-People are often put in Facebook jail due to performing spammy behavior on the platform or performing actions that do not comply with the platform’s guidelines.
+People are often put in Facebook jail due to performing certain actions or exhibiting certain behaviors on the platformthat do not comply with the platform’s guidelines.

-7 Common Reasons People End up in Facebook Jail
+7 Reasons People End up in Facebook Jail

 When it comes to spamming, it can apply to different things such as posting too quickly or sending out too many friend requests.